 The Insurance & Reinsurance Authority (IRA) has confirmed that there are 30 registered insurance companies in the country.
 Insurance companies ended 2015 with the issuance of 1,176,902 policies on average per month (81.497 or 7.5% more) than reported premiums $ 1,359.0 million ($ .16.0 million or 1.2% .adicional).
 Claims are also catered for $ 5,439.000.00 ($ .16.7 million, or 3.2% more).

 Many names of repute, including international insurance managers such as AON, Marsh and Willis, have established operations or associations in Panama.
-Reinsurance provider AIG, Mapfre and Generali have a presence on the country.
+Reinsurance companies AIG and Mapfre have a presence in the country.

 Structured for Growth